marait123/CNN_Project/cnn_module/readme.md

 ## Main Modules of the hardware
 * **Controller**: this is the module responsible for producing the signals that govern the movement of information among different modules of the architecture.
 * **Bus**: this bus is connected to dataout of the memory where it receives data from the memory when controller instructs the memory to output data
+* **Convolution Layer Circuit**: this is the circuit that does convolution on all of the input at the same time (one clock cycle for all the input).
+* **Pooling Layer Circuit**: this is the circuit that does pooling operation on all of the input at the same time (one clock cycle for all the input).
+* **Filter Buffer**: this is the buffer where the filter weights are being placed after being read from memory
+* **Data Buffer**: this is the buffer where the input data (eg. the image is placed after it is being read from memory
+* **Pooling Output Mux**: this is the mux which is used to write the output of the layer to memory ( since we can write only one word at a time we use it to select word by word and write it tot the memroy)
+* **Convolution Output Mux**: same as pooling output mux but for the output of the convolution.
 # Algorithm (how it works)
 ## General Description of the Algo
 	## below is just a description of the algorithm